GAPS-Collab/gaps-online-software/README.md

     from the MTB and the readoutboards, analyses and packages them and answers to commands from the flight computer
   - `liftof-lib` - common functionality for all `liftof` code, factored out
-  - `liftof-analysis` - recently started project to perform common analysis tasks directly with the rust API
   - `liftof-tui` - an interactive tui ("terminal user interface") which allows a live view of waveforms and other tof related quantities in the terminal.
 - A database system : `<src>/gaps_db` written in Python/django it uses a `sqlite` backend and is basically the